 - Machine learning pipeline persistence: Users can now save and load machine learning pipelines and models across all programming languages supported by Spark.
-See this blog post for more details and this notebook for examples.
+See this blog post for more details.

 - Distributed algorithms in R: Added support for Generalized Linear Models (GLM), Naive Bayes, Survival Regression, and K-Means in R.